denispelli/CriticalSpacing/README.txt

    CriticalSpacing.m warns you at the end of the run if the estimated threshold is smaller than the minimum size or spacing, and suggests that you increase the viewing distance in subsequent runs.
-1. SKIPPING A TRIAL FOR CHILDREN: To make it easier when testing children, we’ve softened the "forced" in forced choice.
+1. SKIPPING A TRIAL FOR CHILDREN: To make it easier for children, we’ve softened the "forced" in forced choice.
 If you (the experimenter) think the child is overwhelmed by this trial, you can press the spacebar instead of a letter and the program will immediately go to the next trial, and make that trial easier.
-If you that trial as well, it will be even easier, again and again.
+If you skip that trial too, the next will be even easier, and so on.
 However, as soon as a trial gets a normal response then Quest will kick back in and resume presenting trials near threshold.
 We hope skipping will make the initial experience easier.
 Eventually the child must still do trials near threshold, because